tkn-tub/ns3-gym/src/internet/doc/routing-overview.rst

 traveling outbound from a host, the transport protocol will query Ipv4 for the Ipv4RoutingProtocol object interface, and will request a route via Ipv4RoutingProtocol::RouteOutput ().
 A Ptr to Ipv4Route object is returned.
-This is analagous to a dst_cache entry in Linux.
+This is analogous to a dst_cache entry in Linux.
 The Ipv4Route is carried down to the Ipv4L3Protocol to avoid a second lookup there.
 However, some cases (e.g.
 Ipv4 raw sockets) will require a call to RouteOutput() directly from Ipv4L3Protocol.